-Weekly Phonics Tasks (Aim to do 1 per Weekly Writing Tasks (Aim to do 1 per day) day) Sing Nursery Rhymes and songs.
+Weekly Phonics Tasks (Aim to do 1 per day) Weekly Writing Tasks (Aim to do 1 per day) Sing Nursery Rhymes and songs together.
 Add in actions and change the words.
-Can you think of different rhyming words to add in?
+Can children think of different rhyming words to add in?
 Repeat old favourites and learn new rhymes.
 You can find an A-Z of Nursery Rhymes here.
-Daily phonics - Practice the sounds your Encourage your child to develop their fine motor control.
-This will help them to develop their finger muscles to support them with their early mark making.
-They could pick up pennies or thread cheerio's, tube pasta or beads through a shoelace.
-Draw a picture.
-You could draw the child is working on and blend words.
+Daily phonics - Practice the sounds your child is working on and blend words.
 This can be oral blending (e.g. spoken out loud c-a-t) or written if appropriate.
-Interactive games (use the free phonics play, or use the log in provided on the useful websites sheet). people who live in your house.
-Remember to draw each person with a body!
-Can you colour each person in using the correct colours e.g. brown hair, blue eyes, etc. • Sing the song 'Daddy Finger'- Can you change their voice for each person e.g. a deep voice for Daddy finger, a squeaky voice for Baby finger.
-Practice name writing.
-Only practise one letter at a time, do not move onto a new letter until you can write it using the correct letter formation.
-Remember to start the letters from the top and follow in an anticlockwise turn.
+Interactive games.
+Sing the song 'Daddy Finger'- Can your child change their voice for each person e.g. a deep voice for Daddy finger, a squeaky voice for Baby finger.
 Play phonics noughts and crosses.
-Draw out a grid and write a letter, in each part of the grid.
+Draw out a grid and write a letter, digraph, trigraph or tricky word in each part of the grid.
 Take it in turns to name what is written in the grid.
-If you say it correctly, you can add your nought or cross in that square. $ \begin{array}{c c} $
+If you say it correctly, you can add your nought or cross in that square.
+Use phonics play and Top Marks to support- fun and interactive games Ask your child to draw a picture of the people who live in their house.
+If they share time across two houses, draw who lives in each house.
+Can they label their family members using their phonics knowledge?
+Practice name writing.
+Can they write their first name?
+Middle name?
+Surname Remember to start the letters from the top and follow an anticlockwise turn (see letter formation in their pack) Can they write the names of their family members?
+Do they know Mummy and Daddy's real name?
+They could copy this or use their phonics knowledge.
+Can the write this?
+Using chalks, crayons, paint, felt tips.
+Practice forming the letters of the alphabet.
+Follow your school's script.
+(See pack) Ask your child to write out the tricky words they are working on at the moment on pieces of paper and turn them into a pair's game.

 The project this week aims to provide opportunities for your child to gain a better understanding of their own family.
-Learning may focus on what different makeup of families, what traditions your family has and stories linked to your family, etc.
+Learning may focus on what different makeup of families, what traditions your family has, stories linked to your family etc.